frequency-chain/frequency/pallets/messages/README.md

 ### Metadata vs Payload

 Messages have both metadata and payloads.
-The payload should always match the data structure or the messages is considered invalid.
+The payload should always match the data structure or the message is considered invalid.
-The metadata is the Block Number, Schema Id, and other data to help discover and organize the payload information.
+The metadata is the Block Number, Schema Id, and other data useful for discovering and organizing the payload information.

 ### Payload Options